 2. One year of experience in the California state service performing the duties of an Accountant I. or

-3. Two years of increasingly responsible professional accounting
+3. Two years of increasingly responsible professional accounting or auditing experience.

 1. Equivalent to graduation from college, with specialization in accounting; or